pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

 Now we create a template for our page:
 * Create a new folder in `/website/view/scripts` and name it like the controller but in lowercase (in this case `content`).
 * Put a new PHP file into this folder and name it like our action, again in lowercase (`default.php`).
-* If your're using camel-case for your action/controller name it's still lowercase but separated by a hyphen: `myCustomAction` => `my-custom.php` ...
+* If your're using camel-case for the name of your action/controller, it's still lowercase but separated by a hyphen: `myCustomAction` => `my-custom.php` ...

 Then we can put some template code into it, for example: